-17. The landlord paid an application fee of \$20.00 to Residential Tenancies and submitted a copy of the receipt (LL#3).
-Section 12-1 of the Residential Tenancies Policy states that in general, claimable costs may include the filing fee.
-As the landlord's claim has been successful, the tenant shall pay the hearing expenses.
+17. The landlord paid an application fee of \$20.00 to Residential Tenancies and they are seeking reimbursement.
+The landlord provided a copy of the receipt to support the claim (LL#4).
+As the landlord's claim has been successful and in accordance with Policy 12-1 as stated above, I find that the tenant is responsible for the hearing expenses.